Best 9mm Pistols [2024]: Ranked by Size and Use

 CZ 75 TS Czechmate Review

 The CZ 75 TS Czechmate is one of the top-tier competition-grade handguns in the world.
-Built from the standard CZ 75 frame, the Czechmate takes all the custom features competition shooters love and shove them all into one convenient package.
+Built from the standard CZ 75 frame, the Czechmate takes all the custom features competition shooters love and shoves them all into one convenient package.

 The Czechmate features an outstanding trigger, incredible ergonomics, and more upgrades than you can shake a stick at.
+These upgrades include an optic, compensator, magazine well, and more.
+My only issue is that the gun and the upgrades are incredibly expensive – the investment is only really worth it for pro competitions.

-If you can ever just shoot one, I recommend it for the blissful experience.
+Even so, the Czechmate is an out-of-the-box option for competitors who don’t mind paying a pretty penny for the gun, but if you can ever just shoot one, I recommend it for the blissful experience.

-For more on this pistol be sure to checkout the CZ 75 TS Czechmate Review.
+For more on this pistol be sure to check out the CZ 75 TS Czechmate Review.

 CZ 75 TS Czechmate Pros and Cons